 Platinum Plans cover 90% of the costs

-Catastrophic health plans will also be available to individuals up to age 30 and to individuals who are exempt from the individual mandate because no affordable coverage is available or he or she has a hardship exemption, as determined by HHS.
+Catastrophic health plans will also be available to individuals up to age 30 or other situations as determined by HHS.

 Coverage is available on or off the Marketplace but in order to receive Advanced Premium Tax Credits or Cost Sharing Reduction, the plan must be purchased through the Marketplace.
 Coverage purchased off the Marketplace will take place by you contacting an agent or insurance company directly or by purchasing on-line.

 One of the goals of the ACA is to make health coverage more affordable.
 The ACA has two features to assist eligible individuals and families that purchase coverage through the Marketplace: